 OTHERS MARCH BORN: Paul Kantner (Jefferson Airplane/Starship); Zola Taylor (Platters); Vanessa Williams; Irene Cara; Wilson Pickett; Paul Atkinson (Zombies); Ruth Pointer (Pointer Sisters); Clarence ‘Frogman’ Henry; Astrud Gilberto; and Graeme Edge (Moody Blues).

 GREATGOLD PLAYS THE GREATEST CLASSIC HITS from the beginning of the Rock and Roll years in the 1950s, through the 60s, 70s, 80s, 90s, and into the 2000s.
 If it was the finest hitmusic from the music worlds of Classic Rock, Blues, Soul, Motown, R&B, Country-Pop, and some Doo-Wop, too, you’ll hear it all in our special blend.
 Enjoy yourself!
 Lovin’ the GreatGold Mix.

-The GreatGold Classic Hits Mix consists of, generally, Top 40 hits from the past, and, occasionally, songs that should have been.
+The GreatGold Classic Hits Mix consists of, generally, Top 40 hits from the past, the recent past, sometimes the distant past, and, occasionally, songs that should have been hits.
 We play the Best of More Than 60+ years of The Greatest Music from Life's Soundtrack.
 The finest of the last half of the 20th Century, mixed in with gems from the 21st Century.
 No matter which Genre the Songs first fell into, or, which type of radio station first played them, it's a tune we call GREATGOLD, and, part of the History of Rock and Roll.